Supernatural UPMARKET Horror

 The Obsession Begins

 I was visiting Salem, Oregon a few years ago when I found myself in front of a used guitar shop and noticed a Martin D-18 acoustic guitar in the window.
 It seemed to be calling me, so I went inside to try it out.
 The instant I picked it up I felt a connection I'd never had with an instrument, and I own many guitars.
-I played it nonstop for about an hour when the owner finally came up to me and said: "Well, are you interested in buying it?"
+I played it nonstop for about an hour when the owner finally came up to me and said, "Well, are you interested in buying it?"
 I replied: "How can I not?"
 I paid for it and took it with me.
-After I returned with the Martin (my namesake) to San Diego, the very next morning, I woke up, grabbed the guitar, and sat on the sofa in my underwear and began to play.
+The very next morning after I returned to San Diego with the Martin (my namesake), I woke up, grabbed the guitar, sat on the sofa in my underwear, and began to play.
 My wife left for work.
 When she walked back through the door at the end of the day, I was still sitting on the exact same spot on the sofa, still in my underwear, still playing.

 After a week of this admittedly bizarre, compulsive behavior, a chilling thought hit me: